2005 Aaron's 499: Final Laps

 With 23 laps to go, the 6th caution flew for debris at pit entry.
 Gordon won the race off pit road and led the field back to green with 18 to go.
 But on the restart, Hermie Sadler's car stalled and sat there on the apron of the frontstretch.
 The caution eventually flew for this with 17 to go.
 The race got back going with 14 laps to go with Gordon leading.
 With 6 laps to go, Michael Waltrip took the lead from Gordon but Gordon took it back with 4 to go.
 But with 2 laps to go, a multi-car wreck occurred on the backstretch.
 It started when Jimmie Johnson hit the wall off of turn 2 and Johnson turned down into Kevin Harvick sending Harvick into Dale Earnhardt Jr. and turning Jr. around along with Martin Truex Jr. while also collecting Greg Biffle and Travis Kvapil.
-The caution was the 8th and final caution of the race and set up and green-white-checkered finish.
+The caution was the 8th and final caution of the race and set up a green-white-checkered finish.
 Gordon led on the restart and held off the pack in the last two laps to win his 2nd Aaron's 499 in a row.
+This was also Gordon's 3rd win in the first 9 races of 2005 placing him 3rd in points.
+But after this win, Gordon and his team would collapse.
+Gordon would win only 1 more race in the last 27 races of 2005.
+Gordon made it up to 2nd after the next race at Darlington but the team would fall to as low as 15th in the standings.
+They made their way back in the top 10 after Bristol but bad runs in the last two regular season races knocked Gordon out of the Chase for the Cup.
+Gordon finished the season with 4 wins but also had 9 DNF's and finished 11th in points with his crew chief Robbie Loomis being relived of duties before the start of the chase making way for a young 26 year old Steve Letarte.
 Tony Stewart, Michael Waltrip, Jeremy Mayfield, and Jamie McMurray rounded out the top 5 while Elliott Sadler, Kurt Busch, Ken Schrader, Dale Jarrett, and Jeff Burton rounded out the top 10.